dtayde839/TestNg_Project/README.md

-I’ve recently uploaded my TestNG-based Automation Testing Project on GitHub!
-This project is a demonstration of how to build a scalable, maintainable, and modular Selenium test automation framework using Java, TestNG, and the Page Object Model (POM).
-I am still working on it.
+This project is used to automate MyStore Web Application.
+In this project i have used page object model to store the components of Website.
+I have used Extent reports to track the record of passed, Failed and Skipped test cases.
+I have used log4j to log each step of test case.